minafajitas/dominos_project1_cs351_mfaltas/README.md

 # dominos_project1_cs351_mfaltas
-1) How to use the program
+1) How to use the program?
 The controller class instantiates a new game and that in turn instantiates the other classes.
 The conrtroller has the main class and controler the GUI elements.
 The main menu has two buttons: The donate button and the start game button.